 TROTT Therapeutic Horseback Riding offers physical, emotional, mental and social stimulation.
 Good for all ages and disabilities - autism, Down Syndrome, mobility challenges, ADD/ADHD etc. http://trott.ncf.ca/

 "What Curriculum should I use?" is one of the most common questions we receive.
 There are so many different ways to approach home education that suggesting curriculum is done with some trepidation.
-One of the many benefits of home schooling is the ability to adapt and custom design methods of leaning.
+One of the many benefits of home schooling is the ability to adapt and custom design methods of learning.
 As with any child, what works for one child may not work at all for another.
 Through prayer, spending more and more time with your child, and much trial and error, you will discover the best ways your child learns.

 I would like to recommend speaking to Louise House at The Learning House - a curriculum distributor.
 Louise is well acquainted with various curriculum suited for learning challenges.
 To speak directly with Louise call 1- 866-875-5550 and set up a time to communicate with her via phone.